A Ruffed Grouse struts along a trail in Algonquin Provincial Park

 The Ruffed Grouse had a firm hold on the slim twigs of the bush, but threatened to lose its balance as it moved about because the small branches could barely support its weight.

 Ruffed Grouse, which do not migrate, are a common year-round sight in Algonquin Park and the surrounding forests.
-This past summer, when driving into the dock at Black Lake in Haliburton County, we had occasion to see another one of these woodland birds.
+One summer, when driving into the dock at Black Lake in Haliburton County, we had occasion to see another one of these woodland birds.

 The thrumming of a Grouse could be heard in the undergrowth as we progressed through the bush.
 After finally pinpointing its location, there was only time for a couple of pictures before it vanished into a thicket.